-(CPV) - On December 12, the European Central Bank (ECB) decided to cut interest rates by 0.25% and continue to leave open the possibility of further easing in 2025 to support the economy struggling due to geopolitical instability in the region and the risk of a new trade war with the US.
+(CPV) - On December 12, the European Central Bank (ECB) decided to cut interest rates by 0.25% and continue to leave open the possibility of further easing in 2025 to support the economy facing difficulties due to geopolitical instability in the region and the risk of a new trade war with the US.

 ECB President Christine Lagard.
 (Photo: Reuters) |

-The ECB had previously cut its inflation forecast to 2.4% in 2024 and 2.1% in 2025.
+The ECB had previously cut its inflation forecasts to 2.4% in 2024 and 2.1% in 2025.
 Recent signs that inflation is now on a steeper decline have bolstered policymakers' confidence in further rate cuts.
 The ECB Governing Council, headed by President Christine Lagarde, has had to balance concerns about the growth outlook with ensuring that inflation reaches and stays at the ECB's 2% target.

-In addition, the decision to cut interest rates also aims to support growth in the context of the regional economy not being able to break through after the COVID-19 pandemic and the energy crisis after the Russia-Ukraine conflict broke out.
+In addition, the decision to cut interest rates also aims to support growth in the context of the regional economy not being able to break out after the COVID-19 pandemic and the energy crisis after the Russia-Ukraine conflict broke out.

 The ECB is set to start cutting interest rates in June 2024 to boost the slowing eurozone economy.